ncc-pbottine/Presentations/README.md

 ## Selected Cryptography Vulnerabilities of IoT Implementations at ICMC 2022 in Arlington, VA

+* Abstract:

-In this talk, Paul will present a number of selected cryptography vulnerabilities frequently encountered during security reviews and penetration tests of IoT solutions.
+  > In this talk, Paul will present a number of selected cryptography vulnerabilities frequently encountered during security reviews and penetration tests of IoT solutions.

 * [Slides](2022_ICMC/ICMC22_Paul_Bottinelli_Selected_Crypto_Vulns_IoT.pdf)
 * Link to event: <https://icmconference.org/?session=selected-cryptography-vulnerabilities-of-iot-implementations-e32a>